 - To respond to your inquiries and fulfill your requests, retrieve your password, or provide technical support.
 For Consumer and Other Accounts, to provide marketing communications that we believe may be of interest to you.
 While it is never our intention to send any marketing messages to children, if you believe a Child User has received such a marketing communication, please contact us as described in Section 13 (Contact Us) below.
 You can always choose to stop receiving these marketing messages by simply following the instructions contained in the message or, if the communication is by phone, informing the caller of your desire not to receive further phone communications.
 For all Accounts, you may not opt out of receiving administrative messages from us regarding your Account, such as password reset emails, customer support messages, and progress reports for School Accounts.

 - To deliver our advertising to you based on your visits to the non-child-directed portions of the Services (such as www.abcmouse.com), for example when you visit third-party websites and applications or via postal mail.
-We do not currently respond to web browser “do not track” signals due to lack of standardization regarding how that signal should be interpreted; however, you may opt out of receiving online interest-based advertising from our interest-based advertising providers by visiting www.aboutads.info/choices.
+You may opt out of receiving online interest-based advertising from our interest-based advertising providers by visiting www.aboutads.info/choices.
 For more information about web browser “do not track” signals, visit www.allaboutdnt.org.
 California residents have additional rights under the CCPA.
-For more information please see Section 8 below.
+For more information, please see Section 8 below.

 - To measure the effectiveness of our advertising to adults.